Zephor5/zspider/README.md

 rabbitmq, mongodb, memcached

 ## Notice
-this project is under development, there are serveral resources to prepare and configure to use this.
+This project doesn't actively develop now.

-To be write then...
+But it's ready for production use.
+There are several resources to be prepared and configured to use.